Enovale/Alibi/README.md

 - [ ] CASEA
 - [ ] Slow loading packets (needed because client is bugged lol)

+# Contributing
+I am **always** open to issues, pull requests, debugging specific issues in private, whatever.
+I could really use it, actually.
+My Discord is ElijahZAwesome#6933.

 # TODO
 Some shit that needs to get done